printto/Digi_Idle/README.md

 - No changes at the moment.
 Initial commit.

 ### TODO
+- Recut the sprites (Resize before cutting the sprites to make them stay pixeled)
 - Implement all thefunction for buttons at the bottom of the screen
 - Implement training and battle system (May use Pedrometer as a system)
 - Implement leveling and up stats system